 A Creative play day where you will explore the capabilities of your sewing machine feet.
 Suitable for those of you who are wishing to become more familiar and confident with their machine feet and accessories.
 This will including participants on the 2019 Finding your Feet Workshop.
 You will use a variety of feet, needles and techniques.
 You will then be sampling ideas to incorporated into a mini project for you to take home.

 For those of you who were not on the initial workshop but would like to join us, Pauline will help make your confidence grow.
 This is so you can use your machine to its full potential.

-What to bring for finding your feet and taking steps
+Finding your feet and taking steps.

 Information on Pauline.